 - Preparation enabling access to toileting facilities.

-These may provide symptom improvement until more definitive measures can be undertaken (if this a possibility).
+- Drug therapy: may provide symptom improvement until more definitive measures can be undertaken (if this a possibility):

 - Acute retention of urine.

-- Hypertrophy of detrusor muscle and formation of diverticula.
+- Hypertrophy of detrusor muscle and formation of bladder diverticula.

-- Hydronephrosis due to chronic back pressure on kidneys, ultimately resulting in renal impairment.
+- Hydronephrosis due to chronic back pressure on kidneys, ultimately resulting in acute kidney injury or chronic kidney disease.

 - Urinary incontinence due to overflow.